 The College is set within Bungendore park, providing easy access to the Munda Biddi Trail, the Bibbulmun Track and Wungong Dam.
-We have the best campus-based outdoor education facilities in Western Australia, including high ropes, flying fox, giant swing and a 30m abseiling tower.
+We have the best campus-based outdoor education facilities in Western Australia, including high ropes, giant swing and a 30m abseiling tower.
 Our performance in Outdoor Education far exceeds the state average.
 But most importantly, through Outdoor Education we equip our students with essential life skills.

 Outdoor Education is a holistic approach to education.
 It develops independence in planning and preparing for camps, overnight stays, and adventure activities.
 It builds the students’ life skills as they learn through planning, preparing, cooking their own food, packing their own bag, taking charge of navigation and more.

 By participating in a range of outdoor activities, students are challenged as individuals and as a group.
 Students grow from their experiences, becoming more empathetic through group work and learning how to work as a team.”

 Outdoor Education is beneficial to students’ spiritual, emotional, social, and physical development.